How to Organise an Easter Egg Hunt

 Here is something simple and effective that even quite young children will enjoy doing.
 Marbling the eggs with oil and food colouring.
 Put down cloths and dress the children sensibly as it could be a little messy!

-Limoges Porcelain Easter Eggs
+Limoges Porcelain Easter Eggs for an adult hunt

 They make perfect Easter gifts and are great collectable items.